 This issue of Wings sheds light on two very different and largely understudied groups of invertebrates.
 The first article looks at the impacts of oil spills on marine species.
 The other two essays focus on arachnids; one introduces us to a citizen-science project studying spiders in Colorado, and one to the fascinating order of camel spiders.

 This issue can be downloaded as a single PDF file, click here to view.

-- In Memoriam: Bumble Bees, by Scott Hoffman Black.
+- The Changing Landscape of Conservation, by Scott Hoffman Black.

 - Invertebrate Notes: A roundup of new books and recent research.

-- Staff Profile: Meet Megan Faria, our financial manager.
+- Staff Profile: Meet Matthew Shepherd, our communications director.

 - Xerces News: Updates on Xerces Society projects and successes.